top of page

 Queena Mbir, LCSWA

-Roland Winston, LCSWA
+Roland Winston, LCSWA, LCASA

 image_67186945.JPG

-Lukisha Newton, Intake Coordinator/Qualified Professional
+Intake Coordinator/Qualified Professional

-Noella N S Dowers, MS, CHAD, LCMHC
+Noella N. S. Dowers, MS, CHAD, LCMHC

-Hi I am Noella Dowers, I am originally from Guyana in South America but grew up in Barbados.
-I moved to the US in the early 90's to pursue my education and have lived and worked in Maryland, Delaware and Pennsylvania.
-I am a Licensed Clinical Mental Health Counselor with over 19 years experience in treating individuals, and families.
-I am certified in treating children and adolescents, In addition I am a certified LCFE, TiCCA, CCTP, TF-CBT and CBT therapist.
-I am trained in family systems theory, play therapy and behavior modification techniques.
-I have a Master of Science in Counseling Psychology, Specializing in Child and Adolescent Therapy, from Chestnut Hill College, Philadelphia, PA.
-Since 2020 I have been dedicated to providing trauma therapy to both children and adults.
+I’m Noella Dowers, originally from Guyana but raised in Barbados.
+I moved to the U.S. in the early '90s to pursue my education and have since lived and worked in Maryland, Delaware, and Pennsylvania.
+I am a Licensed Clinical Mental Health Counselor with over 19 years of experience working with individuals and families.
+I specialize in treating children and adolescents and am certified in LCFE, TiCCA, CCTP, TFCBT, and CBT.
+I’ve obtained a Master’s in Counseling Psychology, specializing in Child and Adolescent Therapy, from Chestnut Hill College in Philadelphia.

 Noella bio pic.png